PatchesPrime/flexim-protocol/rfc.md

 }
 ```

-The server will (ideally) immediately respond with an Auth datum to challenge you:
+The server will (ideally) immediately respond with an Auth datum to challenge you, all field encrypted by requested public key:
 ```rust,no-run
 struct Auth {
     date: 1539890190,